Joyel-Shaju/exercises/102-lab-bdd.md

 ### How To Do The Exercise

-Open the project in PyCharm and follow the instructions in the [README.md](https://github.com/armakuni/python-lab-bdd/blob/master/README.md) to set up the project.
+Open the project in Cloud9 and follow the instructions in the [README.md](https://github.com/armakuni/python-lab-bdd/blob/master/README.md) to set up the project.
 Then work through the following steps: